Tracking Event Publisher Versions

 If you are using one of the official Retraced SDKs,

-fields when the client is initialized,
+you can provide the version and component fields when the client is initialized,

 and they will be sent for every event.